 We've all been there: you have a question and you turn to the internet for answers.
 You enter your question into a search engine, hit enter… and then you're met with a wall of results.

 How do you find the answer you're looking for?
 Search intent is how search engines understand what you're looking for, and it's what will help you find the answer to your question.

 When you enter a query into a search engine, the algorithms analyze your search to try and understand your intent.
 Are you looking for information?
 A specific product?
 A particular website?

 Depending on what you're looking for, the search engine will provide different results.
 So next time you're searching for something online, remember: search intent is what will help you find the answer you're looking for.

-We examine the four types of search intent and how they should be used in this article:
+In this article, we will discuss what keyword intent is and examine the four types of search intent and how they should be used

 Who we are: With over 25 years of experience, SnellMedia has created thousands of successful B2B Google Ads campaigns for clients primarily in SaaS, Manufacturing Automation and Healthtech.
 Book a 30-minute consultation with a senior, Google-certified member of our team today.
 During the call, we’ll answer any Google Ads-related questions you have and audit your account to provide your marketing team with valuable feedback they can implement to double or maybe even triple your lead generation.